apollographql/apollo-server/docs/source/essentials/server.md

 > Estimated time: About 8 minutes.

 Apollo Server provides an easy way for new, or existing, applications to get running quickly.
-Existing applications can take advantage of middleware and new applications can utilize an integrated web-server.
-Both of these servers can be configured with minimal configuration and follow industry best-practices.
+Existing applications can take advantage of middleware and new applications can utilize an integrated web server.
+Both of these servers can be configured with minimal configuration and follow industry best practices.

 <h2 id="installation">Installation</h2>